 What’s worst than winning a juicy piece of work?
-Realising you don’t have a team of people who you can reliably delegate down to and trust that they will deliver to the required standard in the time you have been allocated… So, what can you do to build that team around you?
-In this blog post, we explore seven tips to build up a team that you can rely on and trust.
+Realising you don’t have a team of people who you can reliably delegate down to and trust that they will deliver to the required standard in the time you have been allocated… So, what can you do to build that around you?
+In this blog post, we explore seven tips which you can start implementing now.

 1. Treat your team as if they are your client, not the other way around

-I don’t know about you, but there have been times when the team leader of the team I am in really doesn’t seem to care two hoots about the team.
+I don’t know about you, but there have been times when the team leader really doesn’t seem to care two hoots about you.
 They turn up late to meetings, interrupt other people when they are talking and frankly don’t make themselves very popular.
 Of course, there are times when you need to put some distance between you and your team.
-However, ultimately having a team that you can rely on and trust comes down to the quality of the relationships you have built in the team.
-If you treat your team as if they are your client, rather than the other way around then you will go quite some way to creating a strong team around you.
+However, ultimately having a group of people that you can rely on and trust comes down to the quality of the relationships you have built.
+If you treat your team as if they are your client, rather than the other way around then you will go quite some way to creating a strong group around you.

 Your role is to deliver a piece of work to your client at UNDER the budget you have quoted to them.
 If your team member mucks up so rework is required or WIP needs to be written off, then you have a responsibility to have that conversation with them.
 They need to understand the impact of their actions and put in place steps to make sure it doesn’t happen again.
 Of course, this sort of conversation needs to happen in private and in a way that is supportive.
 If you dodge this conversation, then your team members won’t realise what level of performance is required from them in future.
 You may find our guide to assertive behaviour and assertiveness self assessment useful if you are struggling with difficult conversations.